MicrosoftDocs/learn/learn-pr/wwl-data-ai/describe-performance-related-maintenance-tasks-sql-server/includes/2-maintain-indexes.md

 ## Azure SQL Database

 Due to the nature of Azure SQL Database, you do not have access to SQL Server Agent nor Windows Task Scheduler.
-This means that index maintenance must be controlled from outside of the database.
-There are three ways to accomplish this:
+Without these services, index maintenance must be controlled from outside of the database.
+There are three ways to manage maintenance operations:

 - Azure Automation Runbooks